egmaminta/egmaminta.github.io/_posts/2025-06-05-ai_agents_vs_agentic_ai.md

   muted=true
 %}

-Therefore, a generalist AI agent (**in my humble opinion**) is, at its core, a single intelligence (entity) engineered to execute nearly (virtually) any task or function.
-This is accomplished by building upon a foundation of general knowledge and emergent capabilities from pretraining, then adapting to preferred behaviors through fine-tuning, and critically, possessing the autonomy to determine if and when external tools are necessary.
+Therefore, a generalist AI (**in my humble opinion**) is, at its core, a single intelligence engineered to execute nearly (virtually) any task or function.
+It can process and understand context from multiple modalities (text, speech, audio, image, video, robotic actions) making it omni-intelligent.
+This is accomplished by building upon a foundation of general knowledge and emergent capabilities from pretraining on hybrid mixture of data, then adapting to preferred behaviors through fine-tuning or improving context generation through reinforcement learning, and critically, possessing the autonomy to determine if and when external tools are necessary.

-Shown below is [*Helix*](https://www.figure.ai/news/helix), a **humanoid generalist AI agent** powered by [Figure AI](https://www.figure.ai/about-us)'s pretrained vision-language-action (VLA) model, which can perform a wide range of tasks, from picking up objects to household chores.
+Shown below is [*Helix*](https://www.figure.ai/news/helix), a **humanoid generalist AI** powered by [Figure AI](https://www.figure.ai/about-us)'s pretrained vision-language-action (VLA) model, which can perform a wide range of tasks, from picking up objects to household chores.

 {%
   include embed/video.html